dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 $$

 ### Diffuse IBL
-In the integral for Diffuse IBL, we can move out the constant part $k_d\frac{c}{\pi}$ from the integration.
-For pre computation, we will assume our $p$ is always at the center of environment cubemap.
-It will give us an integral which totally depends on $\omega_i$.
+In the integral for Diffuse IBL, the constant term $k_d\frac{c}{\pi}$ can be factored out of the integration.
+For precomputation, we assume that the point $p$ is always at the center of the environment cubemap.
+This assumption gives us an integral which is totally dependent on $\omega_i$.
 Now, we can compute a new cubemap which will store the result of diffuse integral for all possible outgoing directions $\omega_o$ using **convolution**.

-**Convolution** involves calculating something for each entry in a dataset while factoring in contributions from all other entries within the dataset.
-Here, for every sample direction in the cubemap, we account for all other sample directions across the hemisphere $\Omega$.
+**Convolution** involves performing calculations for each entry in a dataset while accounting for contributions from all other entries in the dataset.
+In this context, for every sample direction in the cubemap, we account for contributions from all other sample directions across the hemisphere $\Omega$.

 To perform convolution on this environment cubemap, we will solve the integral for each output direction $\omega_o$ by sampling multiple incoming directions $\omega_i$.
-Then the radiance from these sampled directions will be averaged out.
-The hemisphere $\Omega$ used for sampling $\omega_i$ is always aligned with particular $\omega_o$ being convolved.
+The radiance from these sampled directions is then averaged to compute the convolution result.
+The hemisphere $\Omega$ used for sampling $\omega_i$ is always aligned with the specific outgoing direction $\omega_o$ being convolved.

-This pre computed cubemap represents the sum of all indirect diffuse light from the scene that interacts with the surface aligned along the direction $\omega_o$.
-This type of cubemap is commonly reffered as an irradiance map, as it enables direct sampling of scene's irradiance for any direction $\omega_o$.
+This precomputed cubemap represents the sum of all indirect diffuse light from the scene that interacts with the surface aligned along the outgoing direction $\omega_o$.
+This type of cubemap is commonly reffered to as an irradiance map, as it enables direct sampling of scene's irradiance for any outgoing direction $\omega_o$.

 ### Cubemap
 For generating a cubemap, we can either go with a skybox which will have set of 6 images for 6 cube planes or a HDR image.
 But for implementing PBR, we must have to use HDR images because with normal LDR image skybox, it will have RGB values between 0.0 and 1.0 while HDR have color values outside 0.0 and 1.0 range to give lights with correct intensity.